 Years ago, I was at peak designer, sketching away in my Moleskin with a fountain pen.
 These days, I've ditched the paper and whiteboards for an iPad Pro and Apple Pencil.
-When I'm in remote meetings, I can simply broadcast to Zoom or AirPlay and sketch away, without my colleagues struggling to see what I'm writing on the wall.
-After I'm done, I can save a high resolution version and upload it to Slack or anywhere else - a thousand sketches with me at all times.
+When I'm in remote meetings, I can simply broadcast to Zoom or AirPlay and sketch away, without colleagues struggling to see what I'm writing on a whiteboard or wall.
+When I'm done, I save a high resolution version and upload it to Slack or anywhere else; a readily-accessible reference for further conversation.

 After ditching Sketch and Abstract, I moved our team over to Figma and haven't looked back.
 I've mapped hundreds of hours in Figma and its collaborative capabilities are superpowers for product design.
 I'll frequently shoot a link out to another team member without the hassle of downloading another app or having to be on a Mac.
 Beyond that, the component system and plugin features can't be matched.